uxebu/mocha-sinon-traceur-example/README.md

 # What is this an example for?

+In short, it's a setup with ES6, testability and backwards compatibility in mind.

 ## TDD with ES6

 The initial pain I had was to get up to speed with ES6 (using traceur) to be compatible